WrappedUsername/Web-Dev-Notes/Basic JavaScript Notes/Basic JavaScript Notes 2/README.md

 const firstName = "Ada";
 const secondLetterOfFirstName = firstName[1];
 ```
-secondLetterOfFirstName would have a value of the string d.
+secondLetterOfFirstName would have a Nth value of the string d.

 In order to get the last letter of a string, you can subtract one from the string's length.